tsydypov/stepik_final_work/README.md

 # stepik_final_work
+Hello, everyone!

 It's a repo for my final Stepik's homework.
+There will be everything I have been knew on this course.
+Thanks for coming here!
+Glad to see you!